 \section{Ablation: Which Model Layers Yield the Most Separable Concepts?}

-In this section, we identify where in the model concepts are most separable, that is, at which layers concept vectors achieve their highest detection performance.
+In this section, we identify the model layers at which concept vectors are most separable, as measured by peak detection performance.
 For each dataset, we plot the frequency of concept vectors that achieve their best $F_{1}$ detection scores at each model layer.
 These trends are shown for the \super{} detection scheme as well as for [CLS]-, mean-, and last-token--based detection methods.
 All results in this analysis use linear separator concept vectors derived from the \emph{LLaMA-3.2-11B-Vision-Instruct} model.

 For image datasets with primarily high-level object concepts, such as \emph{COCO} and \emph{Pascal}, the best-performing concept vectors tend to appear in later layers.
 A similar but less pronounced pattern is observed in \emph{OpenSurfaces}, which contains both high-level objects and lower-level texture concepts.
 In contrast, \emph{CLEVR}---whose concepts include lower-level properties like color and slightly higher-level ones like shape---shows strong detection performance from both early and late layers, suggesting that different types of concepts emerge at different depths.
 For the text datasets \emph{Sarcasm}, \emph{iSarcasm}, and \emph{GoEmotions}, a comparable pattern arises: the best-detecting concept vectors most often originate from later layers, though earlier layers also capture meaningful signals for certain concepts.